-This post includes products I received for free for my honest review.
-This post contains affiliate links and I will make a small commision with every purchase.
+This post contains affiliate links and I will make a small commission with every purchase.

 Did you know, teeth begin developing when your child is still in the womb?
 While you were pregnant, your baby developed tooth buds, the foundation for baby teeth.
 The vast majority of babies sprout their first tooth when they’re between 4 and 7 months old, some as early as 3 months. (via BabyCenter.com)